Introduction - Practical foundations in ethical hacking

 This chapter will help students:

-• Contrast professional ethical hacking (authorized/contract-based) with gray hat hacking (unauthorized, but essentially apolitical) and hacktivism (politically motivated).
+Contrast professional ethical hacking (authorized/contract-based) with grey hat hacking (unauthorized, but essentially apolitical) and hacktivism (politically motivated).

-• Appreciate the ethical and legal consequences (e.g., CFAA violations) of unethical hacking.
+Appreciate ethical and legal consequences (e.g., CFAA violations) of unethical hacking.

-• Describe common defensive security technologies such as packet analyzers (e.g., Wireshark), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh), and host/network firewalls (e.g., OPNsense, pfilter, and nftables).
+Describe common defensive cybersecurity technologies such as packet analyzers (e.g., Wireshark and tcpdump), IDS/IPS (e.g., Suricata and Snort), network security monitoring/SIEM (e.g., Wazuh), and host/network firewalls (e.g., OPNsense, pfilter, and nftables).

-• Describe the phases of the penetration testing process (planning and reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting).
+Describe the phases of the penetration testing process (planning, reconnaissance, scanning and enumeration, exploitation, post-exploitation, and reporting).

-• Become familiar with key penetration testing methodologies (e.g., OSSTMM, NIST SP 800-115, ISSAF, and PTES), frameworks (e.g., OWASP Testing Guide and MITRE ATT&CK/cyber kill chain), and technologies (e.g., Nmap, OpenVAS, Metasploit, and Burp Suite).
+Become familiar with key penetration testing methodologies (e.g., OSSTMM, NIST SP 800-115, ISSAF, and PTES), frameworks (e.g., OWASP Testing Guide and MITRE ATT&CK), and technologies (e.g., Nmap, OpenVAS, Metasploit, and Burp Suite).

-• Identify common attack targets, including OS vulnerabilities, shrink-wrap code, misconfigurations and default credentials, and OWASP Top 10 vulnerabilities such as cross-site scripting (XSS) and SQL injection (SQLi).
+Identify common attack targets, including OS vulnerabilities, misconfigurations and default credentials, and OWASP Top 10 vulnerabilities such as cross-site scripting (XSS) and SQL injection (SQLi).

 Topics covered in this chapter